laughing-waffles/recordinglink/_posts/2022-07-19-ringcentral-and-gong-io.md

 Additionally, it's easy to add retention to your call recordings for compliance or regulatory needs.
 Avoid RingCentral's cumbersome fees and confusing storage pricing by using TransferVox.

-<a href="https://transfervox.com/ringcentral">Get started with TransferVox today!</a>
+<a href="https://transfervox.com/ringcentral"  class="btn btn-outline-dark">Get started with TransferVox today!</a>